What is Cyber Essentials?

 Cyber Essentials focuses on internet-originated attacks against an organisation’s IT systems.
 There are 5 key controls included in the assessment.
 When implemented, these 5 key controls can help defend your IT systems from the majority of internet-based cyber threats.

-With our support, you will be able to effectively complete a cyber security risk assessment and assess your systems to meet the requirements of the Cyber Essentials accreditation.
+With our support, you will be able to effectively complete a cybersecurity risk assessment and assess your systems to meet the requirements of the Cyber Essentials accreditation.
 You will complete a self-assessment, signed off by a senior executive or officer of the organisation.
 This self-assessment will be independently verified by us.
-We will work with you to help you understand any identified weakenesses in your cyber security and provide solutions to assist you in mitigating these risks.
+We will work with you to help you understand any identified weaknesses in your cyber security and provide solutions to assist you in mitigating these risks.

 Cyber Essentials Plus offers a higher level of assurance through the external testing of the organisation’s cyber security approach.
 Once you have received your Cyber Essentials accreditation and carried out any work to mitigate identified risks, we will run a series of penetration tests and carefully managed attacks to test your controls.